-- ) The berm 6 to 12 inches high. - A permeable berm is not needed when vegetated filter strips are used as pretreatment to another stormwater practice. - Permeable berm shall consist of TDOT machined rip-rap class A-3.
+- The berm 6 to 12 inches high. - A permeable berm is not needed when vegetated filter strips are used as pretreatment to another stormwater practice. - Permeable berm shall consist of TDOT machined rip-rap class A-3.

 Engineered Level Spreaders (ELS).
 The design of engineered level spreaders ensure non-erosive sheet flow into the vegetated area.
-TDEC Erosion and Sediment Control Handbook shall be used for ELS design and material specifications.
+Section 7.26 of the TDEC Erosion and Sediment Control Handbook or TDOT specification EC-STR-61 shall be used for ELS design and material specifications.
 The maximum flow permitted through the ELS is 30 cfs for the 10-year storm event.